desmos-labs/introduction/readme.md

 Kwun Yeung (kwun@forbole.com) <br>
 Terence Lam (terence@forbole.com) <br>

 NOTE: This document is a work-in-progress and we are still actively developing it.
+It is subject to change.
 Your feedback is highly appreciated.
 Please check our update regularly.

 ## Table of Contents